 I’ve recently developed an “idea tracker” just for you!
-This printable Creativity Planner Pages set which I carry in my shop, has all the space for brainstorming, organizing your ideas, and from there, figuring out what to do with them.
+This printable Crafters Planner Pages set which I carry in my shop, has all the space for brainstorming, organizing your ideas, and from there, figuring out what to do with them.

-I’ve also got several color variations, too- you can download and print as many times as you need…Never be without a way to get those golden nuggets down on paper!
+It includes an inventory and wish list, idea trackers, daily, weekly and monthly tracker pages, too- you can download and print as many times as you need…Never be without a way to get those golden nuggets down on paper!
 You can check it out HERE.

 Changing Your Environment

 It could be the cause of your creative stifling is your own environment.
-There are times I get into a “mood” and have to change up my own space from time to time -sometimes I’ll have a “rotation” of paintings and wall decor that I’ll swap out for another that “fits” me better.
+There are times I get into a “mood” and have to change up my own space from time to time -sometimes I’ll have a “rotation” of paintings, sculptures and wall decor that I’ll swap out for another that “fits” me better.
 Believe it or not, it really helps!